 - How much liability do I need to cover my assets?

 If you’re not sure about those questions but a few of them apply, then you may want to think about talking to an insurance agent.
-To find lower rates from a local agent, take a second and complete this form or go to this page to view a list of companies.
+To find lower rates from a local agent, take a second and complete this form.
 It is quick, free and may give you better protection.

 Insurance policy specifics